julio859/slot-jsx-pragma/README.md

 ### With Render Prop

-If you want to define an API where you pass a _render prop_ to specify the underlying element—like [Ariakit](https://ariakit.org/guide/composition) or [BaseUI](https://base-ui.com/react/handbook/composition#render-function)—use the `as` prop on `Slottable`.
+If you want to define an API where you pass a _render prop_ to specify the underlying element—like [Ariakit](https://ariakit.org/guide/composition) or [Base UI](https://base-ui.com/react/handbook/composition#render-function)—use the `as` prop on `Slottable`.

 **Example:**